What we are doing

 Following a comprehensive strategic review of the charity, the Trustees of Autonomie have set an ambitious target to support over 120 young people with disabilities over the next 3 years.
-To do this we will open a new dedicated centre, introduce new services and make some changes to our services
+We have opened a new dedicated centre and are introducing new services and making some changes to our services.

 How we developed our strategy?